Raman Spectroscopy

 The CSS450 was used to study the the phenomenon of flow-induced crystallisation.

-Linkam’s THMS600H and RH95 are used to observe the effect of temperature and humidity on perovskite photovoltaic films by researchers at the University of Swansea.
+Linkam’s THMS600H and RH95 were used to observe the effect of temperature and humidity on perovskite photovoltaic films by researchers at the University of Swansea.

-Researchers use the Linkam CAP500 to study the thermodynamic behaviour of CO2 capture systems, usingfused silica capillaries under Raman spectroscopy.
+Researchers used the Linkam CAP500 to study the thermodynamic behaviour of CO2 capture systems, using fused silica capillaries under Raman spectroscopy.

 This article studies the impact of the binder material in industrial catalysts.
 Using the Linkam TS1500V to perform catalytic reactions at 250 and 300°C, the authors used operando spectrocopy and in situ confocal fluoroscence microscopy to show how different binder materials affect the final material composition.